 Category #1.

-Will consist of folks who have been diagnosed with Sjogren’s Syndrome, but don’t seem to be suffering from any other pre-existing medical conditions and haven’t exhibited any signs of suffering from Lymphoma.
+It will consist of folks who have been diagnosed with Sjogren’s Syndrome but don’t seem to be suffering from any other pre-existing medical conditions and haven’t exhibited any signs of suffering from Lymphoma.
 In cases like these, what you’re generally going to find is that most individuals will be considered “eligible” for a traditional life insurance policy, however, they’ll most likely only be able to qualify for a Table Rate (somewhere between table A-H).

 Table rates…